-LXL - the file-type for a MechDesigner Library file.
+LXL - the file-type for a Library file.

 There are three options when you open a Library File.

-•Preselect a Plane - the Library File will add a new Mechanism-Editor.
-The model in the Library file will open on the XY-Plane of the new Mechanism-Editor.
+•Preselect a Plane - the Library File adds a new Mechanism-Editor.
+The model in the Library file opens on the XY-Plane of the new Mechanism-Editor.

-•Preselect a Part - the Library File will open on the Part.
-The Library File will be a child to the Part.
+•Preselect a Part - the Library File opens on the Part.
+The Library File is a child to the Part.

 •Preselect nothing - the Library Fie is opened and merged with the active Mechanism-Editor.